 First things first, it’s always a good idea to have a quick chat with your doctor before starting any new wellness routine during pregnancy, including massage.
 If you have certain health conditions like high blood pressure or diabetes, your doctor can give you the green light and peace of mind.
 Once you’re cleared, think about what your body needs.
 Are your hips aching?
 Is your lower back tight?
 Come with a few goals in mind, but don’t worry if you’re just looking for general relaxation—that’s a perfect goal, too!
 Try to arrive a few minutes early to fill out any paperwork without feeling rushed.

-During Your Session
+What to Expect During Your Session

 Your comfort is our top priority.
 A prenatal massage is a full-body experience designed to address the unique discomforts of pregnancy.
 Your session will take place in a quiet, comfortable room, and your therapist will use pillows and bolsters to ensure you’re in a safe and supportive position, usually lying on your side.
 Don’t be shy about speaking up!
 Let your therapist know if the pressure is too much or not enough, if you need another pillow, or if anything feels uncomfortable.
 Our licensed massage therapists are experts in their field and are there to tailor the session completely to you and your body’s needs.

-After Your Massage
+What to Do After Your Massage

 The bliss doesn’t have to end when your session is over.
 To extend the benefits, your most important job is to stay hydrated.
 Drinking plenty of water after your massage helps your body process the work that was done and flush out any metabolic waste that was released from your muscles.
 Try to keep your schedule light for the rest of the day.
 Give your body time to soak in the relaxation and physical relief.
 Rushing off to a stressful activity can undo some of the calm you just cultivated.
 A gentle walk or a warm bath later in the evening can be a lovely way to round out your self-care.

-Creating Your Ideal Massage Plan
+Design Your Perfect Prenatal Massage Plan

 Consistency is key to managing pregnancy aches and pains.
 While a single massage is wonderful, creating a regular schedule can provide cumulative benefits.
 In the second trimester, a massage every two to four weeks can be a great rhythm for maintenance.
 As you enter the third trimester and your body is carrying more weight, you might find that increasing the frequency to every one or two weeks helps manage discomfort as you get closer to your due date.
 The most important thing is to listen to your body and work with your therapist to create a plan that feels right for you.